openstack-archive/infra-manual/doc/source/creators.rst

      - project: openstack/<projectname>
        description: Latest and greatest cloud stuff.

+   Note: All projects should use the ``openstack/`` namespace regardless of whether they are or intend to become official OpenStack projects.

 #.
 Provide a very brief description of the library.

 #.
 If you have an existing repository that you want to import (for